liv-ac-uk/comp122/labs/constructors/README.md

 When we define multiple methods with the same method name, but different arguments this is called *overloading* a method.

-Create a new overloaded method for the `Student` class which takes only three arguments, two `String`'s and an `int` for the birth year for each of these students.
+Create a new overloaded method for the `Student` class which takes only three arguments, two `String`s and an `int` for the birth year for each of these students.

 {% next %}

 ## Functionality of Constructors

 Seeing how useful these constructors are, the administrator has asked you to change your program so that we can store all the historic details of students also.
 This data is mostly the same, but the date of birth for these students is in `String` format such as "01/06/1984".
-Add a new constructor to your `Student` class which takes three `String`s and two `int`s.
+Add a new constructor to your `Student` class which takes three `String`s and correctly parses these.

 You will still store the year of birth as an integer however, so you will need to add some more code into this constructor to process this date string and store the year as an `int`.